-The use of these substances requires prior approval of the Chemical Hygiene Officer or department head.
+The use of these substances requires prior approval of the Chemical Hygiene Officer.

 EHSs shall be used only in designated areas and in fume hoods as directed by the instructor.

 The use of EHSs shall require removal of contaminated waste and the decontamination of contaminated areas.